schtibe/taxi.vim/README.md

 * Syntax highlighting
 * Alias completion
-* Output of the current total when saving the buffer
+* Output of the balance
 * Aligning the timesheet entries